namle6/namle6/README.md

 # Hi there!
 I'm Nam Le 👋

 ## 🚀 About Me
-I'm a passionate Software Developer specializing in web engineering and AI, currently pursuing an Associate of Science in Computer Science at Houston Community College.
+I'm a passionate Software Developer specializing in full-stack and cloud, currently in my gap year.
+I will attend University of Houston in the Fall 2025.
 I love building innovative solutions that combine cutting-edge technologies.

 ## 🛠️ Tech Stack
 ### Languages